-Rules for bikes on light rail
+Tips for riding on rail

-Roll with bikes on buses
+Roll with Bikes on Buses

 Discover how easy it is to take your bike along for the ride.
 All buses are equipped with bike racks on the front of the bus, except for the 16th Street Free MallRide and Free MetroRide.
 Our easy-to-use bike racks can hold two bikes and are available on a first-come, first-served basis.
 Our bike racks can hold adult and child bikes and can accommodate tires up to 2.35 inches in width.
 RTD is not responsible for lost or stolen bikes or damage to bikes due to improper loading.